Slideshow image

 5 Comments

-David about 1 year ago
+David over 1 year ago

 Great story.

-Phyllis Cathcart about 1 year ago
+Phyllis Cathcart over 1 year ago

 What a wonderful story.
 What a blessing the people of Grand Manan are to these new members on the island.
 May God continue to bless them and the new members.

-Esther Smith about 1 year ago
+Esther Smith over 1 year ago

 What a heartwarming story.
 I have tears in my eyes.
 Our parish in Etobicoke has a food bank and most of the 200 plus families we are serving are currently new Canadians from Ukraine.
 It's tough for them here.
 Blessings to Grand Manan

-Patricia Margison about 1 year ago
+Patricia Margison over 1 year ago

 What beautiful and sensitive stories .
 Thank you for this sharing .!
 I want to travel to Grand Manan someday and possibly meet some of the Newcomers along the way.
 Blessings.!

-John Macaulay about 1 year ago
+John Macaulay over 1 year ago

 A marvelous, emotive story beautifully captured by Gisele.
 Having historical family ties and being familiar with Grand Manan, I'm not surprised by the outpouring of friendship and support for the newcomers.
 To quote Olena, "I felt like in a fairy tale and the warm Grand Manan welcome helped me to regain the ability to believe there is good in the world."
 This type of news really does help restore your faith in the good of human nature and what we can accomplish when we all pull together for a good cause.